Boost your savings with a

 What happens if I want to cash-in my LISA and it’s not to buy a home or for retirement?

-This charge returns the government bonus to them, including the growth or other bonuses received on that money, plus a small penalty for the withdrawal.
+This charge returns the government bonus to them, including the growth or other bonuses received on that money.
 If you do wish to make withdrawals, then it’s important to read the Lifetime ISA Important Information for further details.